majidakbari/takeaway/readme.md

 # Sample laravel project
 This project includes a docker container based on `php-apache` image.

-It is under development, So I've mounted the source code from host to the container.
-On production environment you should remove these volumes.
+It is under development, So the source code is mounted from the host to the container.
+On the production environment you should remove these volumes.

 ## Installation guide
 Follow these steps to simply run the project.